Tiriar/intent-reco/README.md

 ## Model compression

-Module ```model_compression.py``` includes functions for compressing embedding models (currently only in text format).
+Module ```model_compression.py``` includes functions for compressing embedding models.
 It is able to compress the models by using different versions of vocabulary pruning and by using vector quantization.

 The vector quantization is based on the LBG clustering algorithm, which is implemented in module ```lbg.py```.